LuluKangaroo/SwivelStones/README.md

 Match-3 PC game by Lu Liu, Jacob Berman, Josef Los, and Hongyi Chen

 ## Project Overview
-In this game the player will attempt match as many stones as possible within the given time limit.
+In this game the player will attempt match as many stones as possible before running out of matches.
 Afterwards the number of stones matched will be recorded in a high score system.
 You can compete with your friends to try and be at the top of the leader board.

 ## Files Included
 All of the game files we wrote will be included in the assets folder.